-The first three months of 2023, we continued to experience strong sales for our products.
+During the second quarter of 2023, we saw a small decrease in demand of our productions.
 Our company's objectives have been to add new, larger boat models to our GFX lineup, expand our dealers and distribution network, and increase unit production to fulfill our customer and dealer orders.
-We are now also adding a monohull line, we started shipping our first model of the monohull, the 22 foot, in February of 2023.
-We have increased our sales by 51% for the first quarter of 2023, compared to 2022, shipping 54 boats compared to 40 in 2022.
-While net sales growth has been significant, the investments we are making also increases our labor, operating, sales and general administration costs.
-Our manufacturing process is labor intensive, and with the addition of new models to our production line we have added staff and expanded our training program.
+We have now added our monohull line, shipping our first model of the monohull, the 22 foot, in February of 2023.
+We have increased our sales by 18% for the first six months of 2023, compared to 2022, shipping 129 boats compared to 96 in 2022, a 33% increase.
+The average selling price of our units did decrease by 13%, in the first six month of 2023 down to approximately \$132,000.
+This is due to the inclusion of our monohull boats which have an average selling price of approximately \$60,000 per unit.

-While our sales have continued to increase, we are monitoring the overall market carefully, the addition of the monohull boat accounted for 17% of our total sales in the first quarter or 18% of our increase in sales.
+We are monitoring the overall market carefully, the addition of the monohull boat accounted for 17% of our total sales in the first six months.
 We anticipate that sales of the monohull will continue to increase,

-As we move forward, we anticipate our operating income to be moderate toward breakeven for our core gas-powered boat segment, however, our electric boat division will continue to incur losses as we continue to develop our fully integrated electric boats, which includes research and development efforts.
+As we move forward, we anticipate our operating income to be breakeven for our core gas-powered boat segment, as we bring our new Tennessee facility on line, however, our electric boat division will continue to incur losses as we continue to develop our fully integrated electric boats, which includes research and development efforts.